luntergroup/octopus/README.md

 ####*Calling denovo mutations*

-Octopus has a bespoke model for trios which will also classify Denovo mutations in the child, this model requires specifying which sample is maternal (`--maternal-sample`; `-M`) option and which is paternal (`--paternal-sample`; `-P`)
+Octopus has a bespoke model for trios which will also classify Denovo mutations in the child, this model requires specifying which sample is maternal (`--maternal-sample`; `-M`) option and which is paternal (`--paternal-sample`; `-P`):

 ```shell
 $ octopus -C denovo -R hs37d5.fa -I NA12878.bam NA12891.bam NA12892.bam -M NA12892 -P NA12891